How long does the DAS last?

 When deciding which debt solution is right for you, one factor which is likely to have a big influence on your decision is how long it will last for.
 How long it will take to repay your debts under the Debt Arrangement Scheme (DAS) will vary from person to person.

 Under Scotland’s DAS, you commit to an individually tailored Debt Payment Plan (DPP).
-This plan helps you to clear your debts by freezing interest and fees, and extending the length of time you have to pay them back.Get Started
+This plan helps you to clear your debts by freezing interest and fees, and extending the length of time you have to pay them back.Check if you qualify for the DAS

 According to the Accountant in Bankruptcy (AiB), Scotland’s insolvency service, the average length of a DPP is six and a half years.
 To put this into context, this is one and a half years longer than the length of an average Trust Deed.
 Despite this, there are some reasons why a person might choose a DPP over a Trust Deed when it comes to sorting out their debts.